If a decision is made to charge someone with an offence, it is of fundamental importance that the correct offence is charged.

 The offender in that case, Sophie Robson, smashed the glass bottle over doorman's head leaving a nasty gash that was pouring with blood.
 Despite the severity of Mr Bond's injuries and aggravating features of the offence, the CPS decided to charge Robson with assault by beating instead of ABH.

-According to CPS's guidelines a charge of ABH is normally appropriate in cases where the victim sustains serious injuries.
+According to CPS's guidelines, which sometimes bear very little resemblance to theoretical criminal law, a charge of ABH is normally appropriate in cases where the victim sustains serious injuries.

-Serious injuries include damaged teeth or bones, extensive and severe bruising, cuts requiring suturing and those that result in loss of consciousness.
+Serious injuries, according to the CPS, includes damaged teeth or bones, extensive and severe bruising, cuts requiring suturing and those that result in loss of consciousness.
 The presence of certain other aggravating factors - repeated threats, headbutting, kicking, punching, use of a weapon, vulnerable targeted victim etc - might also suggest the appropriateness of an ABH charge.

 Assault by beating, a lesser charge, is usually more appropriate in cases where the victim's injuries are limited to grazes, scratches, abrasions, minor bruising, reddening of the skin, swelling and superficial cuts.

-ABH, an offence contrary to section 47 of the Offences Against the Person Act 1861, has a maximum penalty of 26 weeks' custody on summary conviction; 7 years' custody on conviction on indictment.
-Assault by beating, an offence contrary to section 39 of the Criminal Justice Act 1988, has a maximum penalty of 26 weeks' custody on summary conviction.
+ABH, an offence contrary to section 47 of the Offences Against the Person Act 1861, has a maximum sentence of 26 weeks' custody on summary conviction; 7 years' custody on conviction on indictment.
+Assault by beating, an offence contrary to section 39 of the Criminal Justice Act 1988, has a maximum sentence of 26 weeks' custody on summary conviction.

 If the CPS incorrectly charges the lesser offence, that could mean the perpetrator of a very serious assault ends up being sentenced to weeks in custody when the offence was worthy of months or years in custody had the alternative (more appropriate) charge been laid.